vanHeemstraSystems/python/README.md

-repository-name
+python
-# Repository Name
+# Python

-Based on "ABC" at https://www.abc.com/
+Based on "Python not working in the command line of git bash" at https://stackoverflow.com/questions/32597209/python-not-working-in-the-command-line-of-git-bash

 ## 100 - Introduction